Funding

 "The school laboratory at Osnabrück University is the ideal place to provide interested pupils with access to science that complements conventional lessons.
 The University Society is very happy to support this great project, which awakens an interest in scientific work, provides a first insight into university working methods and research and also enables initial contacts to be made with scientists," says the Chairman of the University Society, René Riesner.

-Founded in 2008, the "Experimental Learning Laboratory - Explain-OS" in the biology building at Westerberg offers pupils the special opportunity to explore biological topics in a research facility.
+Founded in 2008, the "Experimental Learning Laboratory - Explain-OS" in the biology building on Westerberg offers pupils the special opportunity to explore biological topics in a research facility.
 By experimenting in a laboratory specially set up for this purpose by Osnabrück University under the guidance of scientists and student teachers, pupils can try out methods of biological research that cannot usually be taught in Elementary Social Studies and Science lessons due to a lack of equipment.

 Experimental courses give pupils an insight into scientific working methods and scientific problems."The school laboratory provides a practical supplement to school lessons and contributes to the design of modern biology lessons," says PD Dr. Knut Jahreis, who heads the school laboratory.
 Over the past ten years, more than 10,000 pupils have taken advantage of the various offers.
 Collaborations now exist with over 70 schools, including the Gymnasium in der Wüste, the Graf Staufenberg-Gymnasium and the Fürstenberg Gymnasium in Recke.